preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Add an Action Button
 ***********************
-To add a Button Link in this block, do the following:
+To add an Action Button in this block, do the following:

 1. Click "+ ADD BUTTON".